Stocks and shares

 In some cases, a customer complains that the market price went through the price set in the limit order but you failed to carry out the sale or purchase.

-We’ll look at market data to see whether the limit price was breached and also consider the particular circumstances of the case.
+We’ll look at market data to see whether the limit price was breached and consider the particular circumstances of the case.

 - what it said about varying the contract